March 6, 2023

-More than 50 fairs are happening in 2021 in Tennessee, bringing family-friendly fun including contests, exhibitions, music performances and carnival rides and games all summer.
+More than 50 fairs are happening in Tennessee, bringing family-friendly fun including contests, exhibitions, music performances and carnival rides and games all summer.
 Here are just a few happening across the state.

 East Tennessee County Fairs